ibm-cloud-docs/appid/tutorial-roles.md

     </tr>
     <tr>
       <td><code>expires_in</code></td>
       <td>This value applies to each token type and must be set in each request.
 If you previously set the value in the GUI, and then run this request, then the values in the request override the previously set values.
-Be sure to use the expiration to the correct value for your configuration.</td>
+Be sure to set the expiration to the correct value for your configuration.</td>
     </tr>
   </table>